johan-astrom/book-website/readme.md

 ## Test project

-A simple mock website serving as a book collection.
+A simple test website serving as a book collection.
 View referates, comment on books and save your favorite category.